-Table 13: Part 91 rules, exemptions and conditions when conducting aerobatic activities for each exemption, you must:
+Table 13: Part 91 rules, exemptions and conditions when conducting aerobatic activities

-Regulation

-Conditions for exemption

-- be aware of all club rules and procedures before conducting aerobatic activity - comply with all club rules and procedures for aerobatic activity, as in force or existing from time to time the exemptions do not apply if you have reason to believe that the club is failing to comply with any of the requirements for an aerobatic activity imposed by this section.
+Regulation Conditions for exemption operating on a manoeuvring area or near a non-control aerodrome - joining or avoiding the circuit pattern for each exemption, you must: be aware of all club rules and procedures before conducting aerobatic activity (91.375(2)(c)) (see chapter 16 Non- controlled aerodromes of this guide) comply with all club rules and procedures for aerobatic activity, as in force or existing from time to time using the radio for broadcast and reports (91.630) (see chapter 8 Communication of this guide) the exemptions do not apply if you have reason to believe that the club is failing to comply with any of the requirements continuously monitoring radio transmissions outside controlled airspace (91.640) (see chapter 8 Communication of this guide) for an aerobatic activity imposed by this section.
 You must then, comply with the regulation.